 Living in Tucson

-Also known as “The Old Pueblo”, Tucson has a metro population near one million and lies in the Sonoran Desert between five mountain ranges, the: Catalina, Rincon, Santa Rita and Tortolita Mountains.
+Also known as “The Old Pueblo”, Tucson has a metro population near one million and lies in the Sonoran Desert between five mountain ranges, the: Catalina, Rincon, Santa Rita, Tortolita, and Tucson Mountains.
 The University of Arizona is located in the heart of Tucson.
 Tucson is known for its amazing hiking trails, biking trails and college town feel.
 You'll never have to shovel snow here, with 365 days of sunshine.

 Sites to See